Sufficient conditions for the Kadison--Schwarz property of unital positive maps on $M_3$: Bloch--Gell--Mann representation of unital maps on

 \section{Bloch--Gell--Mann representation of unital maps on $M_d$}

-We emphasize that the Bloch representation of linear maps does not depend on the particular choice of an orthonormal basis of the Lie algebra $\mathfrak{su}(d)$.
-Different choices, such as the Weyl or generalized Pauli bases, are related by orthogonal transformations in the space of Bloch vectors and therefore lead to equivalent descriptions of unital maps \cite{Kimura2003,BengtssonZyczkowski}.
+The Bloch representation of linear maps does not depend on the choice of an orthonormal basis of $\mathfrak{su}(d)$: different choices (e.g., Weyl or generalized Pauli bases) are related by orthogonal transformations in Bloch space and yield equivalent descriptions of unital maps \cite{Kimura2003,BengtssonZyczkowski}.
 In particular, the Kadison--Schwarz property is invariant under such basis changes.
-The choice of the Gell--Mann basis is motivated by technical convenience: its generators are Hermitian and possess well-known symmetric and antisymmetric structure constants, which allow for a transparent algebraic treatment of operator products appearing in the Kadison--Schwarz inequality \cite{Georgi1999}.
-This makes the Gell--Mann representation particularly suitable for deriving analytic bounds.
+We use the Gell--Mann basis because its generators are Hermitian and its symmetric and antisymmetric structure constants allow a transparent treatment of products appearing in the KS inequality \cite{Georgi1999}.